nextgis/docs_ngweb/source/admin_interface.rst

 4. Keyname

 You can move resources from one resource group to another.
-To do it press Parent drop down menu and select resource group to move the resource to in the pop-up window (see :numref:`ngw_resource_selection`).
+To do it press the arrow at the end of the Parent field and select resource group to move the resource to in the pop-up window (see :numref:`ngw_resource_selection`).
 Then press **OK** and **Save** button.

 .. figure:: _static/ngw_resource_selection_eng_3.png
    :name: ngw_resource_selection